nekesa-w/focusflow_taskapp/README.md

 ## Images

-**Home**: The main dashboard of FocusFlow, providing an overview of tasks and productivity insights.
+**Home**: The main dashboard of Songa, providing an overview of tasks and productivity insights.
 ![Home](screenshots/home.png)

-**Login**: The user authentication page allowing registered users to securely log into FocusFlow.
+**Login**: The user authentication page allowing registered users to securely log into Songa.
 ![Login](screenshots/login.png)

 **Register**: The sign-up page where new users can create an account to start managing their tasks.